FryerTuck/anon/README.md

 The same applies if you just want to delete all of it, just select-all and delete, no worries; remember to keep your "show hidden files off" though.
 Anon is not "supposed" be used this way, but, this was to explain that it does not get in your way if you just want to use Anon for some quickie.

+This is not "the way" to use Anon; the actual way is to use the built-in "Code" editor, but this is to illustrate that the "built-in" apps do not interfere when Anon is used the "traditional" way web-developers are used to; except, don't mess with the "hidden" files, such as the `.htaccess` -unless you know exactly what the code in there does and why.

 The rest (below) describes how Anon works "under the hood" - if you use it as intended.

-Every folder (directory) in your web-root can potentially be a "stem"; botanically - stems grow from "root"; this simply means that you have a older in the web-root of your server and inside it a file named "index.php" (or aard.php also).
-If you use "aard" it shows up first in your code-editor, so you don't have to fumble around to ind it.
+Every folder (directory) in your web-root can potentially be a "stem"; botanically - stems grow from "root"; this simply means that you have a folder in the web-root of your server and inside it a file named "index.php" (-or aard.php).
+> If you use "aard" it shows up first in your code-editor, so you don't have to fumble around to find it.

-Every **stem** can have its own configuration; that said, if you have a "crawler" file in a stem, then its directives are used cumulatively with all the other stem-crawlers config in order to dynamically build a "robots.txt" file -but this only happens upon request of said "robots.txt" explicitly.
+Every **stem** can have its own configuration; the config-folder-name in a stem can be any of these: `conf config settings cfg cnf`.
+If you have a "crawler" file in a stem's config-folder, then its directives are used cumulatively with all the other stems' crawler-config in order to dynamically serve a "robots.txt" file -but this only happens upon request of said "robots.txt" explicitly.

+Lastly, Anon is fully integrated with ***Git*** and each stem can be a "normal" repository as the primary git-repository-config ignores `.git` folders.
+Every (non-public)-user also has their "own local clone" of the "web-root" repo, but it runs in a special branch called "tanker" -which is used to collect the work of all the collaborators when they "publish" their work.
+A sudoer can merge the `tanker` with `master` when all is well.

 #### Interfaces
 Anon responds to each request in a way that compliments the request; these "interfaces" are identified automatically per request: